joh748/SOFTENG310-FinTrack/CONTRIBUTING.md

 # What do I need to know to help?
 If you are looking to help to with a code contribution our project uses React.js, Tailwind, and Express.js.
 If you don't feel ready to make a code contribution yet, no problem!
 Just have a look through the code to get a feel for it!
+We

 If you are interested in making a code contribution and would like to learn more about the technologies that we use, check out the list below.